Mt. Scott-Arleta, Portland, Oregon

-The neighborhood contains Arleta School (grades K-8) and Mt.
+The neighborhood has Mt.
 Scott Park, which contains Mt.
 Scott Community Center.
+It is served by Portland Public Schools, with a local elementary school, Arleta Elementary, and is in the attendance area for Kellogg Middle School and Franklin High School.

 History

 Origins and settlement

 When the City of Portland was established in 1851, one of the prominent routes used by settlers entering Portland was a Native American trail that served as the northern fork of the Oregon Trail.
 This "farm-to-market" road was named after Philip Foster, owner of a well-known farm and trading post near Estacada.
 Foster was married to Mary Charlotte Pettygrove, sister to F.W.
 Pettygrove, one of the founders of Portland.
 SE 82nd Avenue provided a connection for travelers leaving boats at the Columbia River and traveling south to Oregon City and points beyond.
 The intersection of SE Foster Road and SE 82nd Ave became important as it connected SE 82nd Ave to Powell Valley Road, which ran to downtown Portland.
 A large portion of the land within the current borders of Mt.
 Scott Arleta was first owned by Issac Williams through an 1855 Donation Land Claim.
 With his wife and four children, he moved from Pennsylvania and settled here in November 1855.
 Subsequent large landowners included Daniel Little and Ypsilanti Smith.